Workers compensation is a state-mandated program that enables employees to receive compensation if they were…

 Senate Bill 553 proposes allowing first responders to file workers compensation claims for PTSD sustained in the line of duty.
 William McQuillan, president of the Professional Fire Fighters of New Hampshire Union, spoke to the New Hampshire Senate Commerce Committee on January 23, urging them to act in support of the bill.
 Referring to the high turnover rate, McQuillan pointed out that treating these people for PTSD would ultimately be more cost-effective than continually recruiting for new first responders, as well as helping those with PTSD avoid potentially related conditions such as autoimmune and cardiovascular diseases.

 Senate Bill 508 seeks to establish costs of doing so, by commissioning a study into the after-effects of PTSD.
 While it’s hard to know exactly how many first responders suffer from work-related PTSD, it’s estimated to be 1 in 5, a large enough proportion that the moves to include PTSD in worker’s compensation claims are likely to be welcomed.
 It is also hoped that the bill leads to improvements in awareness of PTSD, and the introduction of trauma training in a bid to reduce its occurrence.

 While the matter may be complicated by factors such as the first responder’s childhood and previous experiences contributing to PTSD, any move to help those suffering will surely be positive.

 If you’ve been injured in the workplace, a great workers compensation attorney can work on your behalf to achieve the best possible outcome, securing the compensation you deserve.

-Rather than accepting any attempts by your employer or their insurer to minimize your claim, a Los Angeles workers compensation attorney from Koszdin, Shields, Sherry & Katz will investigate factors such as:
+Rather than accepting any attempts by your employer or their insurer to minimize your claim, a Los Angeles workers compensation attorney from Koszdin, Fields & Sherry will investigate factors such as:

 • The severity of your injuries